guluc3m/loc/source/api/users/signup.rst

     :<json string email: the email for the new user (**unique**) :<json string password: password for the new user in the login

-    :>json string token: JWT token for the user session

-    :status 201: when user is created correctly; returns the JWT token
+    :status 201: when user is created correctly
     :status 409: when an user with the specified username/email already exists

     **Example request**: